 - 1. PARENTS MUST CALL to report the absence before 9:00 am on the day of the absence.
 If assignments are requested for the absence, it must be requested by 9:00 am as well.
 Failure to make parent/guardian contact may result in an unexcused absence.
 A voice mailbox (382-3457) is available for leaving messages pertaining to student absences. - 2.
 Make-up work may be requested in advance for a planned absence.
 Up to 24 hours notice is necessary for non-illness absence.
 If homework is requested prior to a non-illness absence, the homework must be completed upon the student's return. - 3.
-The student is responsible for asking for make-up assignments upon returning to school.
-One day is allowed for each day missed unless special circumstances exist. - 4.
-After three consecutive days of absence, medical documentation is required in order for the absence to be excused.
+The student is responsible for asking for make-up assignments upon returning to school. - After three consecutive days of absence, medical documentation is required in order for the absence to be excused.
 Additionally, after ten absences throughout the year, medical documentation for each additional absence will be required in order to consider the absence excused. - 5.
 If a student reaches seventeen days of absence, either excused or unexcused, or a combination thereof, they will be considered to have chronic attendance issues.
 Students who miss more than 1% (2 days) but less than 5% (9 days) of the prior 180 regular school days without valid cause (a recognized excuse) are truant.
 Students who miss 5% or more of the prior 180 regular school days without valid cause are chronic truants.
 In both cases the student's name will be turned into the Regional Office of Education. - 6.
 Students with unexcused absences will be responsible for completing missed assignments.
 Credit, however, for such work will be at 80% of the earned value. - 7.
-If an appointment must interrupt the school day, the PARENT MUST write a note supplying the date, time of appointment, the name and phone number of the doctor/dentist.
+If an appointment must interrupt the school day, the parent must contact the office prior to arriving at school to pick up their child.
 Students must sign out in the office before leaving the building and sign in upon their return.